• Skip to main content

 The First Part

-The first part is normally a typical 8 bar theme, like the sentence or period.
+The first part of small binary form is normally a typical 8 bar theme, like the sentence or period.
 It can also end in any cadence, although half-cadences and perfect authentic cadences are the most common.

 The Second Part